TOKYO MULTICULTURAL CHURCHTMC website: http://www.tokyochurch.org

 TMC’s first worship service was April 7, 2013.
 For the first year TMC met in the rental meeting room of the Littles’ apartment complex.
 Prayer meetings were conducted by Skype.
 On TMC’s first anniversary, the Lord provided an excellent first floor rental facility in the target area.
 Duane Dietze (ReachGlobal) became the Japanese Department church planter in June 2014 and in July 2014 we hosted our first small outreach English conversation classes with short term personnel from the US.

-Several language-specific departments will be established.
+Several language-specific departments are being established.
 Our first fully Japanese language service was Christmas Eve 2015.
 Japanese language adult Bible study and children’s Sunday School were in full swing by the fall of 2017.
-Our Chinese Mandarin language fellowship also began in the fall of 2017.
+Our monthly Chinese Mandarin language fellowship also began in the fall of 2017.
+Language-specific small groups will be launched in 2018.

 EnlargingStarting the church planting cycle all over again, 2018 - 2021 (4 years).